 Sony to Showcase XDCAM HD

-The next generation of the XDCAM Professional Disc system will be among the highlights at the Sony
+The next generation of the XDCAM Professional Disc system will be among the highlights at the Sony booth at NAB.

 "The introduction of a high-definition version of our XDCAM system marks the continuing evolution of optical technology as users shift from standard definition production," said Alec Shapiro, senior vice president of Sony Electronics' Broadcast and Production Systems Division.
 "This new XDCAM line-up rounds out Sony's range of HD production tools, filling an important niche between Sony's entry-level and high-end formats."